Red Hen Publications

 The fact that she did eventually become a valued friend to Harry and Ron has blurred everybody’s recollection of just what kind of a person she still comes across as if you aren’t already predisposed to like her.

 She didn’t get a personality transplant after the Troll in the bathroom incident, you know.
 Or even after the trip into the Labyrinth.
 If this is the face she has consistently shown everybody in Slytherin House for the past 6 years, then it’s small wonder they followed Draco’s lead where she was concerned.
 If the Gryff’s vision of Draco Malfoy is of a braggart flanked by two goons, the Slyth’s vision of “Saint Potter” is likely to be one of a twerp flanked by a female bully and a hot-head.
-It’s all a matter of perception.

 However, if nothing else, her association with Ron and Harry did at least teach her to curb her tendency to boast.
 Either that, or this was something she learned from Draco Malfoy by way of a counter-example.
-For we get a great deal of open boasting from her during 1st year, but very little after that.
+For we get a great deal of open boasting from her during 1st year, but progressively less and less after that.
 It is also possible her somewhat slowly-developing social skills simply matured to the point of mastering the overtly self-effacing statement which nevertheless accords oneself full credit in some other area (Albus was a master of that technique).
 She was only 12 after all, and she was still scrambling to cope with living with other people her own age 24/7.
 She’d never had to do that before.

 • • • •